valerio98-lab/ML_Theory/formule ML - Jose.md

 - Determine the gradient of the loss
 - For each layer starting from the last layer:
   - Determine the gradient of the linear combination of inputs pre activation
+  - Assign the the gradient of the linear combination of inputs pre activation to the bias
-  - Determine the gradient of the linear combinations of inputs post activation
+  - Determine the gradient of the linear combination of inputs post activation
-  - Determine the gradient of the bias
+  - Backpropagate the gradient weighted by the current layer weight vector

 ### SGD